 IV.A.5.
-Call penalties, qualifications and cast a vote for points as he/she sees fit IV.A.6.
+Call penalties, qualifications and cast a vote for points when using three officials in point sparring

+IV.A.6.
 Stop the timekeeper's clock when necessary

 IV.A.7.
-Independently state his/her opinion about decisions, penalties, warnings, and the winner when requested by the Team Leader and/or National Chief Referee
+Independently state his/her opinion about decisions, penalties, warnings, and the winner when requested by the Team Leader and/or National Chief Referee IV.A.8.

-IV.A.8.
 The Referee may stop the match due to a mismatch.
 This can be done without consultation of the Judges.